C

 • Teriyaki sauce

 Saute the veggies and tofu or chicken.
 Cook the rice (about 1 cup).
 Once the veggies and meat are cooked, add them to one pan and drizzle teriyaki sauce on top.
-Mix in one bowl with the rice, and bon appetit!
+Mix in one bowl with the rice.

 Find the carb cycling schedule that’s right for you